 This procedure had to be repeated twice – once outside the house in public and a second time in a more private setting by the nuptial bed.

-Vikings originally inhabited the modern-day Scandinavian regions of Norway, Sweden and Denmark.
+Vikings originally inhabited the modern-day Scandinavian regions of Norway, Sweden, and Denmark.
 These areas, located in the northernmost tip of northeastern Europe are known for their cold climates.

 Vikings turned this to their advantage by indulging in a wide range of ice sports.
 In fact, some believe that they were the first to skate and ski on ice.
-Vikings played a type of ice hockey known as knattleikr in which a bat and a ball was used to score on the side of an opponent team.
+Vikings played a type of ice hockey known as knattleikr in which a bat and a ball were used to score on the side of an opponent team.

 However, a major difference between modern-day ice sports and the Viking version was that Vikings would often get physical, although it was all in good spirit and cheer.